 Section 3.
+Reimbursements
-HR & Payroll User Group and Working/Standing Committee members' travel, and lodging, and meal expenses not included as part of the meeting shall be paid by their representative members.
-Expenses incurred as part of conducting the meetings of the HR & Payroll User Group and Working/Standing Committees shall be shared equally among its members and paid out of the enhancement fund.

-Section 4.
-Travel and expenses related to conferences that are attended by approved representatives of the user group may be paid out of the enhancement fund.
+HR & Payroll User Group and committee/workgroup members' travel, and lodging, and meal expenses not included as part of the meeting shall be paid by their representative members.
+Expenses incurred as part of conducting the meetings of the HR & Payroll User Group and committees/workgroups shall be shared equally among its members and paid out of the enhancement fund.
+Travel and expenses related to conferences that are attended by approved representatives of the User Group may be paid out of the enhancement fund as approved by the User Group.

 Article IV: Membership Termination

 Section 1.
+Termination of Participation

 A member intending to end its participation in the HR & Payroll User Group shall so inform the MnCCC office by May 15th for the following year.
 Software costs are shared and impacted by participating members.
-Notification before the annual business meeting in June allows other members to better budget for the following year.
+Notification before the annual business meeting allows other members to better budget for the following year.
 Agencies ending their participation in the HR & Payroll User Group are responsible for all fees and expenses approved by the user group.
+Member terminating participation in the contract(s) is required to meet all of the obligations of the user group contract(s), including but not limited to intellectual property terms and notification.

 Section 2.
-Member terminating participation in the contract(s) is required to meet all of the obligations of the user group contract(s), including but not limited to intellectual property terms and notification.
+Rejoining the User Group

+If a previously terminated member chooses to rejoin the HR & Payroll User Group User Group they shall pay the then current fee(s) for the system they will be utilizing and after meeting all other requirements, will become a member again.

 Article V: Amendments

 Section 1.
+Amending the Rules and Regulations

-These rules and regulations may be amended by the full HR & Payroll User
+These Rules and Regulations may be amended by the full HR & Payroll User

 Group with an affirmative vote of a majority of Voting Members in attendance at the Annual Meeting, or any other duly-called meeting of the Voting Members, or by any or by any electronic or mailed ballot circulated in place of such meeting, provided that notice of such proposed amendment shall have been given in writing or by electronic notice at least ten (10) days in advance to all Members.

-Section 2.
 These rules are subject to approval by the MnCCC Board.